-Each bomb usually contains hundreds of bomblets, smaller versions of bombs that can fit inside a bigger bomb.
-After the explosive weapon is dropped, it rotates along the horizontal axis.
-(See the diagram given above.)
-A small explosive charge opens the casing, and the centrifugal force of the spinning bomb distributes the bomblets far and wide.
-When dropped properly from the optimum altitude, the cluster bomb will kill anyone within an area of about 5,300 square meters.
-The bomblets themselves are often pre-fragmented so as to split them into dozens of sharpnels.
-Obviously, they cause particular harm to human targets, but they may destroy vehicular targets as well.
+Each cluster bomb usually contains hundreds of bomblets, smaller versions of bombs that can fit inside a bigger bomb.
+After the explosive weapon is dropped, it rotates along a horizontal axis.
+A small explosive charge will open the casing, and the centrifugal force of the bomb distributes the bomblets far and wide while descending.
+When dropped correctly from the optimum altitude, the cluster bomb will kill anyone within the range of about 5,300 square meters.
+The bomblets themselves are often built to be pre-fragmented so that it can split into dozens of deadly shrapnel.
+They cause particular harm to human targets, but they may destroy vehicular targets as well.

 Cluster munition (Wikipedia)